 - An unflattering color that will take time and money to fix

-The good news, girls, is that just like the Greeks, you can still try more natural methods to lighten or highlight your hair at home during the quarantine.
+The good news, girls, is that just like the Greeks, you can still try more natural methods to lighten or highlight your hair at home.
 These options may be better for a variety of reasons, as they implicate less exposure to suspicious chemicals, fewer opportunities for skin irritation, and many times, a more attractive price tag.

 How to Lighten Your Hair at Home: 6 Natural Hair Lightening Options